 - (a) How can you tell that the translation has not used short-circuit Boolean operations? - (b) Add commentary to the code that "matches" the Parva code fairly closely.
 Have a look at the LSMALL.
-PVM code example in the prac kit to see a "preferred" style of commentary, where the high level code appears as commentary on the low level code. - (c) What would you need to change if you wanted to make use of short-circuit Boolean operations?
-(You should test your ideas with the first of the two assemblers, ASM1).

----- The (modified and suitably commented) REVERSE.PVM file must be submitted for assessment.
+PVM code example in the prac kit to see a "preferred" style of commentary, where the high level code appears as commentary on the low level code. - (c) What would you need to change if you wanted to make use of short-circuit Boolean operations to evaluate the first two of the four Boolean expression in the write list?
+(You should test your ideas with the first of the two assemblers, ASM1). - (d) Suppose you wanted to produce the truth table to display 0 and 1 in place of false and true.
+What (simple) change will allow you to do this? - ---- The (modified and commented) DEMORGAN.PVM file must be submitted by the end of the afternoon.